They aren’t that used to making front-page news but they’re

 according to him, is the real etymology of the famous "AL BUGA".

-The Alsatians’ exodus to the Périgord
+The Alsatians’ exodus to the Périgord in 1939

 There are few of them left to recall what happened in the Périgord in 1939 at the